mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

 ---
 metadata:
     description: "Recursion can be very powerful, but in this Pydon't we talk about some things to look out for."
-title: "Watch Out For Recursion | Pydon't"
+title: "Watch out for recursion | Pydon't"
 ---

 Recursion is a technique that you should have in your programming